Aryk/dead_simple_cms/README.md

 end
 ```

-For the view presenters, inherit from the `::DeadSimpleCMS::Group::Presenter`:
+For the view presenters, inherit from the `::DeadSimpleCMS::Group::Presenter`.

 ```ruby
 # Public: Handles the banners on the site.